All Products

 image

-• Model development and training in the notebook
+• Notebook model development and training

-2. In the SQL cell, enter the following statement to query the ods_trade_order table:
+2. In the SQL Cell, enter the following statement to query the ods_trade_order table.

 SELECT * FROM openlake_win.default.ods_trade_order;